eyurtsev/kor/README.md

 ## Version >=0.4.0

 * Integrated with langchain framework.
-* Either use internal representation or else use pydantic (https://eyurtsev.github.io/kor/validation.html)
+* The code below uses Kor style schema, but you can also use [pydantic](https://eyurtsev.github.io/kor/validation.html).

 ```python